gubaros/http-router/README.md

 1. `create.c`: Reads URL mappings from `routes.txt` and creates a `redirects.cdb` database.
 2. `server.c`: Implements an HTTP server that reads from `redirects.cdb` to perform URL redirections.

+## Purpose

+The purpose of this project is to provide a simple and efficient way to handle a large number of HTTP URL redirects.
+The key motivations behind this project include:

+- **Simplicity**: The project aims to demonstrate how to build a basic yet functional HTTP server that performs URL redirections using minimal dependencies and straightforward code.
+- **Understanding HTTP**: By building and running this server, users can gain a deeper understanding of how HTTP requests and responses work, and how to implement redirection logic.
+- **Performance**: The use of the `tinycdb` library for managing URL mappings allows the server to handle large datasets efficiently.
+CDB (Constant Database) provides fast lookups with a minimal memory footprint, making it ideal for applications requiring high performance and scalability.

 ## Setup